Skip to main content

 ParameterDescriptionRequired/ Optional

-inputParametersThe input parameters for the Wait task, which can be passed as a variable or a fixed value.
+inputParametersThe input parameters for the Wait task, which can be passed as a dynamic variable or a fixed value.
 These parameters include those required for the Wait task to complete, which depend on the wait type:

 • until for the until wait type